 On pumsb, we find that GenMax is the fastest, having a slight edge over Mafia.
 It is about 2 times faster than MafiaPP.
 We observed that the post-pruning routine in MafiaPP works well till around $O(10^4)$ maximal itemsets.
-Since at 60% min_sup we had around that many sets, the overhead of post-processing was not significant.
+Since at 60% min\sup we had around that many sets, the overhead of post-processing was not significant.
 With lower support the post-pruning cost becomes significant, so much so that we could not run MafiaPP beyond 50% minimum support.
 MaxMiner is significantly slower on pumsb; a factor of 10 times slower then both GenMax and Mafia.

 Type I results substantiate the claim that GenMax is an highly efficient method to mine the exact MFI.
 It is as fast as Mafia on pumsb and within a factor of 2 on chess.
 Mafia, on the other hand is very effective in mining a superset of the MFI.
-Postpruning, in general, is not a good idea, and GenMax beats MafiaPP with a wide margin (over 100 times better in some cases, e.g., chess at 20%).
+Post-pruning, in general, is not a good idea, and GenMax beats MafiaPP with a wide margin (over 100 times better in some cases, e.g., chess at 20%).
 On Type I data MaxMiner is noncompetitive.

-4.3.
-Type II datasets: Connect and pumsb
+Type II Datasets: Connect and Pumsb\

-Type II datasets, as shown in figure 12 are characterized by a left-skewed distribution of the maximal frequent patterns, i.e., there is a relatively gradual increase with a sharp drop in the number of maximal patterns.
+Type II datasets, as shown in Figure 12 are characterized by a left-skewed distribution of the maximal frequent patterns, i.e., there is a relatively gradual increase with a sharp drop in the number of maximal patterns.
 The mean pattern length is also longer than in Type I datasets; it is around 16 or 17.
-The MFI cardinality is also drastically smaller than FI cardinality; by a factor of 10^4 or more (in contrast, for Type I data, the reduction was only 10^2).
+The MFI cardinality is also drastically smaller than FI cardinality; by a factor of $10^4$ or more (in contrast, for Type I data, the reduction was only $10^2$ ).

 The main performance trend for both Type II datasets is that Mafia is the best till the support is very low, at which point there is a cross-over and GenMax outperforms Mafia.
-The reason is most likely due to the benefits of progressive focusing at low support thresholds.
 MafiaPP continues to be favorable for higher supports, but once again beyond a point post-pruning costs start to dominate.
-MafiaPP could not be run beyond the plotted points in any reasonable amount of time.
+MafiaPP could not be run beyond the plotted points.
 MaxMiner remains noncompetitive (about 10 times slower).
-The initial start-up time for Mafia for creating the bit-vectors is responsible for the high offset at 50% support on pumsb.
+The initial start-up time for Mafia for creating the bit-vectors is responsible for the high offset at 50% support on pumsb\.
 GenMax appears to exhibit a more graceful increase in running time than Mafia.